Chinese Hand Laundry Alliance: New York City and the formation of the CHLA

 At the beginning of the Great Depression, New York City had approximately 3,550 Chinese laundries.
 According to a first hand account:

 Chinese laundrymen relied on their hands.
 On the door of every Chinese laundry were these two big words in red paint, "Hand Laundry," meaning all ironing was done by hand.
 In New York, perhaps seven out of ten Chinese survived by working in Chinese Hand Laundries.
 At the end of almost every residential block or alley, there was always a Chinese laundry.
 A Chinese laundry was usually small — about the size of five dining tables, equipped only with an ironing board and a shelf to put cleaned, ironed clothes that were packaged and ready to go.

 With the support of white Americans in that same industry, in 1933 the New York City Board of Aldermen passed a law intended to drive the Chinese out of the business.
 Because Chinese-owned laundries charged less than other laundries, the law required all city-based laundries to be operated by United States citizens and post a $1,000 security bond.
 When their efforts were unsuccessfully opposed by the Chinese Consolidated Benevolent Association, a "conservative Chinese social organization", the openly leftist Chinese Hand Laundry Alliance was formed.
 Where the Chinese Consolidated Benevolent Association failed, the Chinese Hand Laundry Alliance hired attorney Julius Bezozo, the son of Polish Jewish immigrants.
 Bezozo successfully lobbied the council to exempt "Orientals" from the requirement to be United States citizens and to decrease the amount of the bond to $100, which preserved the livelihood of thousands of Chinese laundry workers.
 In the wake of that success, the Chinese Hand Laundry Alliance continued to advocate for the civil rights of Chinese people in North America.
 For both members and non-members, the cost to engage the aid of the organization was twenty five cents.

 Opposition to invasion of Manchuria

 The Chinese Hand Laundry Alliance also strongly opposed the 1931 Japanese invasion of Manchuria.
-Like many overseas Chinese, organization members denounced the nonresistance of the China's ruling Kuomintang Party (KMT) led by Chiang Kai-shek and actively engaged in "Save China" campaigns to raise money for the resistant efforts of the Manchurian Chinese.
+Like many overseas Chinese, organization members denounced the nonresistance of China's ruling Kuomintang Party (KMT) led by Chiang Kai-shek and actively engaged in "Save China" campaigns to raise money for the resistant efforts of the Manchurian Chinese.
 The CHLA sent letters and telegrams to American politicians urging them to support Chinese resistance and to take an anti-Japanese stance.